ridvandemir/detection-lab2/README.md

 Tools Used

 - Splunk for log ingestion and analysis.
-- Suricata for capturing and examining network traffic.
+- Suricata for capturing network traffic.
-- Kali Linux and Atomic Red Team to create realistic network traffic and attack scenarios.
+- Kali Linux and Atomic Red Team to create telemetry in Splunk.

 Network Diagram